-Liberals have tried, moderates have tried, conservatives have tried, and our healthcare system is still broken.
+Liberals have tried, moderates have tried, conservatives have tried, but our healthcare system is still broken.

 In spite of thousands of hours of Congressional testimony, hundreds of pages of legislation, and millions of lobbying dollars, our healthcare system is still, for far too many Americans, incomprehensible, unaffordable, and unfair.